lemonsaurus/django-simple-bulma/README.md

 Additional scripts
 ------------------
 For your convenience, we also give you the option to add other quality of life improvements to your Bulma app.
+If you are not specifying any extensions in `BULMA_SETTINGS`, these will all be loaded by default.
+If you are, you may want to add these as well if they sound useful to you.

-* If you import `bulma-fileupload` into your extensions (or if you have not customized your extension settings), we will import a script that will handle displaying the filename in your file upload inputs.
-See https://bulma.io/documentation/form/file/ for more information about these.
+* `bulma-fileupload` will handle displaying the filename in your [file upload inputs](https://bulma.io/documentation/form/file/).
+* `bulma-notifications` will allow you to close [notifications](https://bulma.io/documentation/elements/notification/) by clicking on the X button.

 Troubleshooting
 ---------------